 This pattern is symmetrical, with upper and lower shadows of approximately equal length and a short real body.

 Depending on their positioning, spinning tops might mean that either bears or bulls lose control, but the trend reversal requires confirmation.
 However, even confirmation doesn’t always mean that the price will change.

-That’s the reason why spinning tops are good to go with other technical analysis options such as MACD and Parabolic SAR.
+That’s the reason why spinning tops are good when combined with other technical analysis options, such as MACD and Parabolic SAR.